 - 7.1.
-Ultimately whilst it is a decision for Council whether there should be an Independent Member of the Audit Committee, the Audit Committee can decide whether or not to recommend such a course of action in the first place.
 Whilst not all audit committees in local government have an independent member, many authorities have at least one and this practice is recommended by CIPFA as well as highlighted by the National Audit Office and recommended in the Redmond review. - 7.2.
-Should Members support the idea of appointing an Independent Member to the Committee, it is proposed that:

-- Council be recommended to amend Chapter 3, Part 2 of the Constitution (Responsibility for Council Functions) to provide for an Independent Member(s) to be appointed by the Committee on a term not exceeding 4 years (renewable once). - a further report be brought to the next meeting proposing a specification for an Independent Member and a proposed recruitment process. - The Independent Remuneration Panel be invited to advise the Council of an appropriate rate of remuneration for the role.
+The Audit Committee was advised that should they support the idea of appointing an Independent Member to the Committee, it was proposed that: - Council be recommended to amend Chapter 3, Part 2 of the Constitution (Responsibility for Council Functions) to provide for an Independent Member(s) to be appointed by the Committee on a term not exceeding 4 years (renewable once). - a further report be brought to the next meeting proposing a specification for an Independent Member and a proposed recruitment process.